Falls Curfew: Gun battles and rioting

 The British Army also continued firing CS gas, firing 1,600 canisters in total.
 Local politicians and priests who were on the streets "complained that every time they got a bad situation cooled down more gas had been plunged in".
 Slingshots were used to launch heavy CS gas canisters into the area and some went through the roofs of houses.
 According to the Central Citizens' Defence Committee, even streets where there had been no disorder "received salvo after salvo".
 The soldiers fired 1,600 canisters and cartridges of CS gas during the operation, which was considered to be excessive in such a small area.
 Some householders set buckets filled with a mixture of water and vinegar outside their front doors "so that those involved in clashes could wet rags to protect them against the stinging gas".
 Journalist Peter Taylor described the effect of the CS gas on the densely populated area:The clouds of choking and suffocating gas drifted up the narrow alleyways and back streets of the warren that is the Lower Falls.
 The gas got everywhere, in through windows, under doors and into the residents' eyes, noses, throats and lungs.
 A soldier later interviewed by Taylor recalled: "The place was still saturated with CS gas.
 Children were coughing, I remember.
 I'm talking now about the toddlers, kids of three, four, five.
 It affected everyone but children especially".
 There were allegations that some soldiers fired CS gas canisters through the windows of houses while residents were still inside.
 Hundreds of women and children, along with the sick and elderly, began to leave the area.

+The British Army later admitted that there were 58 incidents of looting by its soldiers.